The R package COMPoissonReg supports Conway-Maxwell

 [3] not be bounded by a geometric series when y <= 1e+06.
 Consider

-[4] adjusting the controls ymax, hybrid.tol, and truncate.tol
+[4] adjusting the controls ymax, hybrid.tol, and truncate.tol The truncation method for qcmp can result in unreliable

 quantiles when the requested probability is very close to 1.
 For

-example, the actual quantile for probability 1 is ∞,
+example, the actual quantile for probability \(1\) is \(\infty\), which can be expressed with no

-will be the truncation value M. More generally, implies that
+computation, but the computed quantity will be the truncation value

-Therefore, it is possible that quantiles larger than
+\end{align}\] Therefore, it is possible that quantiles

-computed with the truncated support.
-COMPoissonReg
+inaccurately computed with the truncated support.

-warning when these are requested.
+COMPoissonReg gives a warning when these are requested.

 > tryCatch({